Shakira: Bzrp Music Sessions, Vol. 53: Streaming figures

 The song reached the number one spot on iTunes in multiple countries within 24 hours of being available, including: Spain, Mexico, Italy and the US.
-The song debuted at number one on Spotify's Daily Global 200 chart, breaking the record for the highest debut for a Spanish song.
+The song debuted at number one on Spotify's Daily Global 200 chart, breaking the record for the highest debut for a Spanish-language song.
 It was also the fifth-highest Spotify debut of all time, with 14.39 million streams in its first day.
 It was also achieved new records as the most-streamed song on its second day of release, and most-streamed song on its third day of release, with 13.69 million and 12.86 million streams on the platform for those days respectively.
 The song has also broken the record of the most streamed song of a single day in Spain (3.94 million), Mexico (3.83 million), Argentina (1.46 million), Colombia, Costa Rica, Panama, Peru, Ecuador, Chile, Bolivia, Paraguay, Venezuela and Uruguay.